ALTERNATE TALES OF THE STAR FORCE

 The light intensified as Zordar looked on in utter horror.
 What?
 HOW? he thought.
 We all but finished them off...how can they...have activated any of their weapons...how...?

 Then, the light faded.
-For a split-second Zordar thought that the Argo's wave gun wasn't firing, after all, but, his momentarily relief turned to a worse, colder sort of fear as the light resolved into a form which Zordar dreaded far more than any mere space battleship or its worst attack.
+For a split-second Zordar thought that the Argo's wave gun was firing, after all, but, his momentarily relief turned to a worse, colder sort of fear as the light resolved into a form which Zordar dreaded far more than any mere space battleship or its worst attack.

 "TRELAINA!" roared Zordar in a fearful voice as he looked at the massive, looming phantom of the mysterious woman of Telezart that he thought was dead.